-Heroes Way Interchange Program - Application Process:
+Heroes Way Designation Program - Application Process:

-An applicant must complete an application by describing the state highway interchange for which the designation is sought and the proposed memorial name of the interchange.
-To confirm availability of the desired interchange, please contact the Missouri Department of Transportation, Traffic & Highway Safety Division, at 1-888-275-6636.
-The application shall include the name of at least one current member of the general assembly who will sponsor the interchange designation.
-A House or Senate member must be willing to sponsor the memorial designation in order for the application to be submitted to the Joint Committee on Transportation Oversight for approval consideration.
-The applicant must provide supporting documentation verifying the family member killed in action was a member of the United States Armed Forces and proof that such family member was killed in action while performing active military duty with the United States Armed Forces in Afghanistan or Iraq on or after September 11, 2001.
-An interchange may only be designated in memory of one fallen solider.
+An applicant must complete an application by describing the interstate or state highway interchange, bridge or segment of highway for which the designation is sought and the proposed memorial name of the interchange, bridge or segment of highway.
+To confirm availability of the desired route, please contact the Missouri Department of Transportation (MoDOT), Traffic & Highway Safety Division, at (888) 275-6636.
+The application must include the name of at least one current member of the House or Senate who will sponsor the designation.
+A legislative member must be willing to sponsor the memorial designation.
+Documentation regarding the service of the fallen soldier is required to ensure the requests meets the requirements of the program and MoDOT has accurate information on the soldier’s name and rank.

-Heroes Way Interchange Naming Application
+Heroes Way Naming Application

-Example of Sign Location Layout
+Example of an Interchange Sign Location Layout

 Specialist Blake W. Hall, of Company B, 2d Battalion, 503d infantry from Camp Ederle, Italy, was killed in IVO Baylough, Afghanistan.
 Interstate 55, Exit 58 near Matthews, Mo., was designated in his honor.